 25. Should You Tip Or Not?

 Here is another point that you might want to note while talking about Maldives travel tips.
 Tipping is not a conventional practice in the Maldives therefore, it is not an obligation to tip in this country.
 Whether staying at a hotel or eating at a restaurant, you will see that giving tips for the service is not a common practice in the Maldives like it is in many other countries.
 Having said that, if you still feel that the service provided was commendable and you should praise it then you can provide a tip but you are not obliged to.
 So, giving a tip totally depends on you and no one else.

 With all the above-mentioned Maldives travel tips, it is necessary to carry sufficient US Dollars for its wide acceptability along with MVR or Maldivian Rufiyaa Equals.
 The local islands are dominated by Islamic culture, be respectful towards it.
-For the rest, leave it to us to plan your Maldives vacation!
+For the rest, enjoy an awesome trip to Maldives! with our well-planned packages.

 Frequently Asked Questions About Maldives Travel Tips